openshift-pipelines/pipelines-as-code/README.md

 Pipelines as Code -- An opinionated CI based on OpenShift Pipelines / Tekton.

 Full documentation for the stable version is available from <https://pipelinesascode.com>
-Documentation for the developement branch is available [here](https://nightly.pipelines-as-code.pages.dev/)
+Documentation for the development branch is available [here](https://nightly.pipelines-as-code.pages.dev/)

 ## Introduction